Crime & conflict

 Share

-The final funeral rites for Pope Francis began on Saturday, April 26, 2025, at 10:00 AM in St. Peter’s Square, Vatican City, over 200,000 mourners, including world leaders such as U.S. President Donald , Ukrainian President Volodymyr Zelensky, and British Prime Minister Keir Starmer.
-Cardinal Giovanni Battista Re, the 91-year-old Dean of the College of Cardinals, is presiding over the Solemn Requiem Mass, which is being broadcast on the Vatican’s YouTube channel, Facebook, and other platforms, as announced by Vatican News.
+The final funeral rites for Pope Francis began on Saturday, April 26, 2025, at 10:00 AM in St. Peter’s Square, Vatican City, drawing over 200,000 mourners, including world leaders such as U.S. President Donald Trump, Ukrainian President Volodymyr Zelensky, and British Prime Minister Keir Starmer.
+Cardinal Giovanni Battista Re, the 91-year-old Dean of the College of Cardinals, is presiding over the Solemn Requiem Mass, which is being broadcast live on the Vatican’s YouTube channel, Facebook, and other platforms, as announced by Vatican News.

-Pope Francis, who died on Easter Monday, April 21, 2025, at 88 from a stroke, coma, and heart failure, requested a simpler funeral in with view of the papacy as a humble pastoral .
+Pope Francis, who died on Easter Monday, April 21, 2025, at age 88 from a stroke, coma, and heart failure, requested a simpler funeral in line with his view of the papacy as a humble pastoral role.
 His wooden coffin, a departure from the traditional three-coffin system, was carried into St. Peter’s Square to applause, marking a poignant farewell to the pontiff who led the Catholic Church for 12 years.
 The Mass, attended by 220 cardinals, 750 bishops, and over 4,000 priests, includes prayers in multiple languages and music by the Sistine Chapel Choir.

 Share